-To facilitate the achievement of Strategic Plan targets and intended results, an Implementation Plan has been developed outlining specific tasks along with estimated costs of implementing strategies.
+To facilitate the achievement of Strategic Plan targets and intended results, an Implementation Plan has been developed outlining specific tasks along with estimated costs of implementing the strategies.
 All Departmental and Individual work plans will be aligned to the Strategic Plan in order to ensure its successful implementation and realisation of the desired impact.
 In addition, the Plan will be monitored continuously to ensure that necessary interventions are made where necessary.
-At the end of the plan period, a final review will be undertaken to establish the extent to which the Strategic Plan will be implemented.
+At the end of the plan period, a final review will be undertaken to establish the extent to which the Strategic Plan would have been implemented.

-1. INTRODUCTION
+1.0 Introduction